 - If you provide extra services for the community

 You can use posts to directly communicate with your customers on a regular basis as your business changes.
 Learn how to create a post.

-Tip: Use the new COVID-19 post type on Google My Business so that COVID-19 content appears in an even more relevant way to your customers.
+Tip: Use the new COVID-19 post type on your Business Profile so that COVID-19 content appears in an even more relevant way to your customers.

-Download the Google My Business app and turn on messaging so your customers can reach you.
+Turn on messaging so your customers can reach you.
 You can use messaging to provide your customers with the support they need when you’re not reachable by phone or after your business hours.
-Learn how to turn on messaging in the Google My Business app.
+Learn how to turn on messaging in your Business Profile.

 Tip: Draft an automatic welcome message to let customers know your business status.